-The Aviation Access Forum (AAF) was established in 2013 to provide advice to the Government on disability access policy, and operational and administrative issues associated with access to air services for people with a disability.
+The Aviation Access Forum (AAF) was established in 2013 to provide advice to the Australian Government on disability access policy as well as operational and administrative issues associated with access to air services for people with disability.

-The AAF also provides an opportunity for information to be exchanged between representatives of disability sector organisations, the aviation industry and Australian Government agencies to help further improve disability access in aviation.
+The AAF also provides an opportunity for information to be exchanged between representatives of disability sector organisations, the aviation industry and Australian Government agencies as a means of further improving disability access in aviation.

 Queries in relation to the AAF can be sent to: AAF_secretariat@infrastructure.gov.au.

-- organisations representing passengers with a disability including, the Australian Federation of Disability Organisations, Physical Disability Australia, National Disability Services, Paraquad, the Deafness Forum of Australia and Inclusion Australia;
+- organisations representing passengers with disability, including the Australian Federation of Disability Organisations, Physical Disability Australia, National Disability Services, Paraquad, the Deafness Forum of Australia, and Inclusion Australia;

-- Australian Government agencies including the Attorney General's Department, the Civil Aviation Safety Authority, the Department of Infrastructure and Regional Development and the Australian Human Rights Commission.
+- Australian Government agencies, including the Attorney-General's Department, the Department of Infrastructure and Regional Development, the Civil Aviation Safety Authority (CASA), the Department of Social Services and the Australian Human Rights Commission.

-The AAF is chaired by the Department of Infrastructure and Regional Development who also provide Secretariat support.
+The AAF is chaired by the Department of Infrastructure and Regional Development which also provides Secretariat support.